 - when the freeholder's permission is needed for alterations

-Both you and the freeholder must keep to the conditions of the lease.
+You and your freeholder must keep to the lease conditions.
 If one of you doesn't, the other can take legal action.

-Your lease says what charges you have to pay.
-This usually includes:
+Your lease says what charges you have to pay to your freeholder

 - ground rent